-Water, plumbing and bathroom fittings Repair category 2 Notes Sections of lead plumbing were noted and we would recommend that the system be checked by a reputable contractor and upgraded as necessary.
-The sanitary fittings and wash hand basins were found to be dated and future upgrading should be anticipated.
-Discolouration noted to the shower seals at attic level.
-Attention required to the cistern in the W.C. compartment at ground floor level.
+Water, plumbing and bathroom fittings Repair category 2 Notes The water has been drained down and should be reinstated under professional supervision.
+Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
+We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
+Due to the age of the property it is possible that lead plumbing exists.
+Where this is the case, we would recommend that it be removed/replaced with one of equivalent.
 We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
 A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.